You know what a Santoku knife looks like, but what do you know about Santoku knife uses?

-Santoku and chef knives are both great at slicing, though they vary greatly with regard to how they get the job done.
+Santoku and chef knives are both great at slicing, though their usage varies depending on what you're cutting.

 The long, curved blade of a chef knife allows for it to quickly cut small items like herbs and garlic by way of a rocking motion (during which the tip of the knife stays firmly planted on the cutting board).

 In contrast, Santoku blades — like the blades of many Japanese knives — are much more flat.
 Some Japanese knives are actually totally flat the entire length of the blade, while most Santokus (like Made In's Santoku Knife) typically have a small upward curve of the cutting edge near the knife's tip.
 This small curve aids in making slicing smoother, but isn't steep enough for a rocking motion method to be used.

 What does all that mean?
 Santoku users slice by lifting the entire knife off the cutting board then pushing down and away from them into the food item rather than slicing by way of a rocking motion.
 This technique is slightly slower than that used with a Western style chef knife because a little more care has to be put into where the knife is placed, but the tradeoff is that it allows for the creation of thin slices.